JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

 You should be able to access the application at ```http://${clusterURL}/xebicon-frontend```.

 ### Summary
-Our Pipeline ensure new pods won't be deployed if an error occurs during the Ingress/Service stage: using Pipelines, we are able to coordinate deployment stages which depends on each others completion status.
+Our Pipeline ensure new pods won't be deployed if an error occurs during the Ingress/Service stage: using Pipelines, we are able to coordinate deployment stages which depends on each other completion status.

 ## Solution
 <details>